Jiasheng-Wang/CoRegNet/README.md

-# CoRegNet
+# Please check our Recount3 CoRegNet via: http://CRN.liuzlab.org/

- Co-Regulation Model: CoRegNet package Manual
+# Co-Regulation Model: CoRegNet package Manual

 ### Load your DEGMatrix: Each row is a gene; Each column is an experiment/contrast
 ### OR, here, as an example, you can use the following function to quickly create a qualified DEG Matrix